jmarkstevens/jms-react-apollo/README.md

 npm start

-A message will come up asking "Would you like to run the app on another port instead?
-(Y/n)"

-Yes

 Note: without the subscription in WithApollo changes in WithLink are not reflected in the other components.
 This is because WithLink is not connected to the same cache.
+Changes in WithGraphql, WithQuery and WithStaticClient are also not automatically updated to WithApollo without the subscription.

-WithStaticCache demonstrates a pattern to use Apollo apart from a react component.
+WithStaticClient demonstrates a pattern for using the ApolloClient cache apart from a react component.